redis/redis-py/README.md

 given an error is now raised where none was before, this might alarm some users.

-2.X users should make sure they\'re wrapping their lock code in a try/catch like this:
+2.X users should make sure they're wrapping their lock code in a try/catch like this:

 ``` python